internetofwater/docs.geoconnex.us/_sources/quickstart/dataprep.md

 To be most useful to the wider water data community, locations should have both descriptive and contextual information in the data published to geoconnex.us.
 Some useful descriptive information could include:

 1. identifier
-2. Location geometry (point or polygon latitude/longitude)
+2. Location geometry (point or polygon latitude/longitude, preferably in WGS84)
 3. short name
 4. long name or description
 5. organization